The dental implant is one of the single most important and revolutionary restorative dentistry options.

 For patients who have lost all their teeth due to decay or gum disease, an option is available to provide stable and comfortable prosthetic teeth using a small number of implants.

-Implants are placed in areas of good healthy bone, and thin denture prosthesis is screwed into place.
+Implants are placed in areas of good healthy bone, and a thin denture prosthesis is screwed into place.
 This results in a denture that is permanent and feels like natural teeth compared to traditional dentures.

 Stabilized dentures are a good option for patients with uncomfortable, painful, or poorly fitting dentures.
 Implant dentures provide more support and strength and can be snap-in or permanent.